 Provides students with the opportunity to obtain valuable real-world experience by working in a design, print, web and/or interactive media environment for a total of 75 hours (five hours a week) during a semester.
 Internship sites are carefully chosen for optimal career exposure.
-Enrollment is restricted to students in the Graphic and Interactive Design Certificate and AAS programs.
+Enrollment is restricted to students in the Graphic and Interactive Design AAS program.
 Prerequisite: Completion of ART 146, 147, and 149 with grades of C or higher or concurrent enrollment.